 The digital ports delivering signals to the AMS model, D_drive, D_enable, and D_switch, must be limited to the ‘1’ or ‘0’ states for VHDL-AMS, or, equivalently, to the 1 or 0 states for Verilog-AMS.
 The D_receive digital port may only have the ‘1’, ‘0’, or ‘X’ states in VHDL-AMS, or, equivalently, the 1, 0, or X states in Verilog-AMS.
 All digital ports other than the foregoing predefined ports may use any of the logic states allowed by IEEE Std.
 1164-1993, or later.

-SPICE, VHDL-A(MS), Verilog-A(MS) versus VHDL-AMS and VERILOG-AMS:
+SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) versus VHDL-AMS and VERILOG-AMS:

-SPICE, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
-All SPICE, VHDL-A(MS), Verilog-A(MS) input and output signals must be in analog format.
-Consequently, IBIS multi-lingual models using SPICE, VHDL-A(MS) or Verilog-A(MS) require analog-to-digital (A_to_D) and/or digital-to-analog (D_to_A) converters to be provided by the EDA tool.
-The converter subparameters are declared by the user, as part of the [External Model] or [External Circuit] syntax, with user-defined names for the ports which connect the converters to the analog ports of the SPICE, VHDL-A(MS), or Verilog-A(MS) model.
+SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) cannot process digital signals.
+All SPICE, IBIS-ISS, VHDL-A(MS), Verilog-A(MS) input and output signals must be in analog format.
+Consequently, IBIS multi-lingual models using SPICE, IBIS-ISS, VHDL-A(MS) or Verilog-A(MS) require analog-to-digital (A_to_D) and/or digital-to-analog (D_to_A) converters to be provided by the EDA tool.
+The converter subparameters are declared by the user, as part of the [External Model] or [External Circuit] syntax, with user-defined names for the ports which connect the converters to the analog ports of the SPICE, IBIS-ISS, VHDL-A(MS), or Verilog-A(MS) model.
 The details behind these declarations are explained in the keyword definitions below.

 To summarize, Verilog-AMS and VHDL-AMS contain all the capability needed to ensure that a model unit consists of only digital ports and/or analog ports.
-SPICE, VHDL-A(MS) and Verilog-A(MS), however, need extra data conversion, provided by the EDA tool, to ensure that any digital signals can be correctly processed.
+SPICE, IBIS-ISS, VHDL-A(MS) and Verilog-A(MS), however, need extra data conversion, provided by the EDA tool, to ensure that any digital signals can be correctly processed.

 - AMS Model Unit, Using an I/O Buffer as an Example